Barrage (artillery): Use in World War I

 Men of the Australian Heavy Artillery capping 8 in shells with '106' (instantaneous) fuzes.

 It is sometimes claimed that creeping barrage was first used during World War I in the battle of Gorlice in May 1915 (part of the Gorlice–Tarnów offensive) by General Tadeusz Rozwadowski, but in fact infantry assault was simply preceded by a four-hour shelling of the Russian defences.
 The first day of the battle of the Somme saw another attempt at a large-scale creeping barrage which had been planned in anticipation of the infantry's anticipated ability to advance relatively unhampered across the battlefield due to a heavy, week-long preparatory bombardment.
 For example, on XV Corps front, the barrage was programmed to lift 50 yd every minute.
-Complications arose however in British protocols to prevent friendly-fire casualties which at the time dictated that shellfire was to be kept over one hundred yards away from their own uncovered infantry.
+Complications arose however in British protocols to prevent friendly-fire casualties which at the time dictated that shellfire was to be kept over 100 yd away from their own uncovered infantry.
 In many cases no man's land was narrower than the allowable 'safe' distance and as such the barrage did not protect the men as they went 'over the top' and advanced towards the German trenches.